bombaleabhinav/SwiftKeys/readme.md

 # Swift keys
 **Swift Keys is a online platform to test your typing speed**
 ---
-#Refer to the attached pdf for further info
+Refer to the attached pdf for further info
----
 ![alt text](image.png)

 #Color Pallete: